MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CrossDeviceExperiences/New-MgUserActivity.md

   - `[UserActivityId <String>]`: The unique identifier of userActivity
   - `[UserId <String>]`: The unique identifier of user

-VISUALELEMENTS `<IMicrosoftGraphVisualInfo>`: visualInfo
+`VISUALELEMENTS <IMicrosoftGraphVisualInfo>`: visualInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Attribution <IMicrosoftGraphImageInfo>]`: imageInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AddImageQuery <Boolean?>]`: Optional; parameter used to indicate the server is able to render image dynamically in response to parameterization.
-For example - a high contrast image
+For example – a high contrast image
     - `[AlternateText <String>]`: Optional; alt-text accessible content for the image
     - `[AlternativeText <String>]`:
     - `[IconUrl <String>]`: Optional; URI that points to an icon which represents the application used to generate the activity